-Wake Tech’s Perry Health Sciences Campus offers credit and non-credit programs preparing students for careers in nursing, dental hygiene, emergency medical science, and other high-demand health care professions.
-Wake Tech partners with Wake Med and other local health care institutions to provide students with extensive opportunities for hands-on clinical training and co-op work experiences.
-The campus features a state-of-the-art nursing simulation suite and an EMS ambulance bay and emergency services environment for training.
-The campus is also home to the Wake Early College of Health and Sciences, a partnership with the Wake County Public School System in which students work toward a high school diploma and an associate’s degree at the same time.
+The Perry Health Sciences Campus, adjacent to WakeMed's flagship hospital, prepares students for careers in nursing, radiography, dental hygiene and other high-demand health care professions.
+Wake Tech partners with WakeMed and other local health care institutions to provide hands-on clinical training and work-based learning experiences.
+The campus features a state-of-the-art nursing simulation suite, a dental hygiene clinic and an EMS ambulance bay.
+It is also home to the Wake Early College of Health and Sciences, a partnership with the Wake County Public School System.

-Opened in early 2015, the Beltline Education Center (BEC) is the hub of operations for Wake Tech's Workforce Continuing Education Division.
-It houses Wake Tech's College & Career Readiness programs: the High School Equivalency Preparation (GED® and HiSET® tests), Adult High School, English as a Second Language (ESL), and Adult Basic Education, including TOPS, which serves adults with intellectual disabilities.
-The Beltline Education Center is home to Wake Tech’s Advanced Manufacturing Center, with a customized training space for Wake County businesses and individuals.
+The Beltline Education Center is the hub of operations for Wake Tech's non-degree Workforce Continuing Education division.
+It houses the college's College & Career Readiness programs: High School Equivalency Preparation (GED® and HiSET® tests), Adult High School, English as a Second Language and Adult Basic Education.
+It also is home to the WakeWorks® Apprenticeship Center and the WakeWorks® Mechatronics and Robotics Lab.
 A School of Cosmetology offers a streamlined, non-degree alternative for cosmetology training and certification and an on-site salon, staffed by students and open to the public.